vanilla-thunder/productlists/README.md

 Current Version: 1.0.1
 ====================
-this version contains a bugfix caused not loading article objects properly and also wrong links to the articles
+this version contains a bugfix caused not loading article objects properly and also wrong links to the articles this is just a workaround for this problem not a final fix, there will another update soon. please contact me if you should experince some bugs.

 Functions:
 ====================